 - Tailor your routine to focus on your particular problem areas.

-3 Main Types of Exercise for RA
+3 Main Types of Exercises for Rheumatoid Arthritis

 These focus on range of motion (ROM) which is important for maintaining proper movement patterns and good mobility.
 Maintaining full range of motion through the joints allows for more movement without risk of injury.
 Flexibility exercises can include active or static stretching, yoga, and Pilates.
 Click below to view a pdf handout of example stretches for the corresponding body part affected.